Cost of Debt Formula: How to Calculate It in Your Business

 Refinancing your business loan can be a great way to lower your interest rates.
 If your business credit score has improved since you took out your loan, you might qualify for better rates.

 Assuming your interest rate is the same either way, shorter terms result in less money paid in interest.
 If you can afford the higher monthly payments, a shorter term can lower your cost of debt.

-The best way to ensure you get low-interest rates is to improve your business’ credit score.
-You can do this by making your loan payments on-time, lowering your credit utilization, and more.
+Improving your business’ credit score is the best way to ensure you get low-interest rates.
+You can do this by making your loan payments on time, lowering your credit utilization, and more.

 You can also qualify for lower interest rates by opting for a secured loan.
-If you have valuable personal or business assets, they can be used to secure your business loan and lower your rates.
+If you have valuable personal or business assets, you can use them to secure your business loan and lower your rates.

 One of the best ways to find great interest rates is to shop around and compare prices.
-At Camino Financial, we offer small business loans with great rates and terms as part of our effort to live up to our motto, “No Business Left Behind.”
+At Camino Financial, we offer small business loans with great rates and terms as part of our effort.

 Be Smart When Acquiring Debt